 - Are annual vacations required?

-- Are storage facilities safe from fire etc?
+- Are our storage facilities safe from fire etc?

 - Is access to accounting records restricted when appropriate?

 - Are employees bonded?

 - Is the accounts receivable subsidiary by ledger balanced monthly to control account?

 - Is an aging schedule of customers’ accounts prepared monthly?

 - Are write-off and other adjustments to customer accounts authorized by the owner?

 - Is there a policy for credit approval?

 - Are credit files kept current?